-Applicants should answer the application questions as if you are writing about yourself for someone who has never met you and is not familiar with your work or the opportunity you wish to pursue.
-Before beginning the application, ask yourself:
+The strongest applications are written as though the reader / panel reviewer knows absolutely nothing about yoru art form, project, or you - as if the two of you have nevr met.
+Before beginning the application, as yourself:

-HOW is this opportunity unique and what does it offer that isn't otherwise available to you?
-WHY is this opportunity appropriate for this moment in your career?

-WHAT impact will the opportunity have on your career and work?

-WHO will you be working with (if applicable) and why are they the best person to learn from/collaborate with right now?
+- HOW is this opportunity unique and WHAT does it offer that isn't otherwise available to you? - WHY is this opportunity appropriate for this moment in your professional and creative development? - WHY is it important for you to complete this work creatively and professionally? - WHAT impact will the opportunity have on your development as a creative, on the development of your craft, on your career and work? - WHO is your particular audience and WHY? - HOW does your project foster a sense of community and / or inclusivity?
+HOW does it reflect the people of Montgomery County and the Dayton region? - WHO will you be working with (if applicable) and why are they the best person to learn from/collaborate with right now?